 Continued Importance of Ammonia/Ammonium

-The importance of NH3 emissions to the atmosphere continues, particularly in the central U.S. This relationship to agricultural sources is well-documented by many agricultural scientists (e.g. 25).
+The importance of NH3 emissions to the atmosphere continues, particularly in the central U.S. This relationship to agricultural sources is well-documented by many agricultural scientists (e.g., 25).
 In response to early indications, NRSP-3 established the AMoN to measure ambient gaseous ammonia concentrations.
 Over the past 10 years, the AMoN has grown to a national network, measuring NH3 at approximately 100 sites.
 AMoN data continue to be useful to agricultural scientists used to better understand the emission, impact and dry deposition of NH3.
 The AMoN represents the first consistent, long-term regional/national measurements of gaseous NH3, and AMoN measurements will provide a baseline for evaluating subsequent reductions.

 A new research paper released this month (26) demonstrates with satellite data that atmospheric NH3 is an international issue of great importance and focuses on the lack of gaseous measurements in the U.S. They specifically call for more NH3 gas measurements in the rural U.S., given the rise in animal production.
 This article supports continued agricultural measurement in the AMoN network, and the use of its data by agricultural scientists.